 Brette's Answer: If the children are being abused in the environment, you can seek full custody, however, since it is the wife, not the father, it is more likely the court would create a situation in which he would be ordered to have visitation when she is not around - unless he is aware of abuse and has done nothing to stop it.
 If your children are being abused, you should file a report with child protective services.

-Vanessa's Question: My 6 year old son claims his father is being emotionally abusive towards him whenever he is with his dad.
+Vanessa's Question: My 6 year old son claims his father is being emotionally abusive towards him.
 What are the chances I will get sole custody if I file for it?